status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/metrics.md

 The steps on how to set up metrics visualisation with Prometheus and Grafana is explained in [this guide](https://nimbus.guide/metrics-pretty-pictures.html#prometheus-and-grafana).

-A Fluffy specific dashboard can be found [here](https://github.com/status-im/nimbus-eth1/blob/master/fluffy/grafana/fluffy_grafana_dashboard.json).
+A Nimbus Portal specific dashboard can be found [here](https://github.com/status-im/nimbus-eth1/blob/master/portal/metrics/grafana/fluffy_grafana_dashboard.json).

-This is the dashboard used for our Fluffy Portal network fleet.
+This is the dashboard used for our Nimbus Portal network fleet.
 In order to use it locally, you will have to remove the `{job="nimbus-fluffy-metrics"}` part from the `instance` and `container` variables queries in the dashboard settings.
 Or they can also be changed to a